Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: The GDPR and Transparency

-Users must also be informed about their rights under the GDPR (Requirements 14–21), which include the right to access, rectification, erasure, restriction, objection, portability, and complaint submission (Arts.
+Users must also be informed about their rights under the GDPR (Reqs.
+14–21), which include the right to access, rectification, erasure, restriction, objection, portability, and complaint submission (Arts.
 15–21 GDPR).
-Merely listing these rights is insufficient—controllers must explain their implications and provide practical steps for exercising them~\cite{art29wpGuidelinesTransparencyRegulation2018}.
+Merely listing these rights is insufficient: controllers must explain their implications and provide practical steps for exercising them~\cite{art29wpGuidelinesTransparencyRegulation2018}.

 While Art.
 13 GDPR applies when data is collected directly from the data subject, Art.
 14 GDPR imposes additional transparency obligations when data is obtained from third-party sources.
-The primary distinction between these provisions lies in Requirements 4 and 8: controllers must disclose the categories of data collected and the source of the data, respectively.
+The primary distinction between these provisions lies in Reqs.
+4 and 8: controllers must disclose the categories of data collected and the source of the data, respectively.
 These requirements mitigate the risk of users being unaware of processing activities that involve their personal data.
-In the context of mobile applications, where data is typically collected directly from users~\cite{nguyenFreelyGivenConsent2022}, Art.
+In the context of digital applications, where data is typically collected directly from users~\cite{nguyenFreelyGivenConsent2022}, Art.
 13 GDPR is generally the more relevant provision.
 However, this distinction is secondary, since Art.
 13(1)(c) GDPR mandates controllers to describe the purposes and legal basis, which requires the description of the data (and the categories) processed~\cite{zanfir-fortunaArticle13Information2020}.

 Failure to comply with transparency obligations can result in administrative fines of up to 4\% of a company’s annual turnover, as stipulated in Art.
-83(5) GDPR, underscoring the legal and financial significance of ensuring full compliance and the need for robust auditing mechanisms.
+83(5) GDPR.
+This further underscores the legal and financial significance of ensuring full compliance and the need for robust auditing mechanisms, not only to assist users and regulators, but also the data controllers themselves.